2025 Vaccine Trials Group Christmas Update

 As Christmas approaches, and we start to think about planning our festive break, it is a good time to reflect on the past year and what we have been able to achieve.
 We hope that this newsletter will be of interest to the families and supporters of the Vaccine Trials Group and the research we do.

 We are also waiting anxiously for the results of the Optimum Study after recruiting almost a thousand babies across Australia to see if a whole cell whooping cough vaccine (containing an inactivated whole pertussis bacteria), has reduced the risk food allergy.
 An unexpected result of this study was published earlier this year showing that the babies who had whole cell vaccine also had better responses to the pneumococcal and Hib vaccines they had received at the same time, and we are now looking into the babies’ immune system to see what caused these improved responses and hopefully better protection.
-In another interesting study with colleagues in Adelaide, we found that babies who had been exposed to antibiotics at the time of birth or shortly afterwards did not respond as well to their pneumococcal and Hib vaccines, which was associated with changes to their gut microbiome (bacteria).
+In a collaborative study with colleagues in Adelaide, we found that babies who had been exposed to antibiotics at the time of birth or shortly afterwards did not respond as well to their pneumococcal and Hib vaccines, which was associated with changes to their gut microbiome (bacteria).
 The results of this study, published in the prestigious journal Nature, have led to a trial of probiotics in babies exposed to early antibiotics to see if it improves their vaccine responses.
 Importantly, none of this great research could be done without our VTG lab team that have been working hard to measure babies’ antibody responses to all their childhood vaccines in less than a drop of blood.

 Merry Christmas!